The ANU Vet Services Team vets are available to assist all ANU researchers engaged in all animal-based research and teaching.

 Advice and assistance

-We work closely with research staff (including animal care technicians, management and research technicians) and students to maintain high standards of animal care and management whilst achieving research excellence.
+We work closely with research and teaching staff (including animal care technicians, management and research technicians) as well as students to maintain high standards of animal care and management whilst achieving research and teaching excellence.

 Topics that you may like to discuss with our team include: